fab514/beginner-javascript-1/playground/arrays/arrrays.md

     ```
     ## Array.from()
     - A static method to create a shallow-copied array from an array like or iterable object.
+    - creates a node list and turns it into an array.

     ### Array.from() lets you create Arrays from:
     - array-like objects (objects with a length property and indexed elements); or
     - iterable objects (objects such as Map and Set).